coding-stick/more-ML-stuff/README.md

-Just some random Machine Learning projects im douing on the side
+Just some random Machine Learning projects im doing on the side